google/WebFundamentals/src/site/_en/fundamentals/getting-started/web-starter-kit/setting-up.markdown

 ## Install These One Time Dependencies

-There are two tool sets you need to install on your machine before you can build sites with Web Starter Kit: NodeJS & NPM, Ruby & Sass.
+There are two tool sets you need to install on your machine before you can build sites with Web Starter Kit: NodeJS, NPM, & Sass.

 ### NodeJS & NPM